 Penalties 1st offence – Zero day score

-2nd offence – Expelled from competition

 15.6 Landing and Approaches to Land

 Making an approach to land over, or landing in, a deer / horse paddock, or with other sensitive animals in it, will have the following penalties applied.
 Do not startle stock or upset landowners.